sowrensen/butler/readme.md

  - **REMOVE_OLDER_FILES** (optional, default=0): This key takes number of days as input.
 By default it is disabled.
 If you specify any other number, the script will remove files generated before specified number of days.
 So if you specify 10, it will delete all backups generated before 10 days from next run.

+ - **PRUNE_TELESCOPE_DATA** (optional, default=-1): If you're using Laravel Telescope in your project, this option might come handy.
+Specify any number (starting from 0) as value of this key and butler will run `php artisan telescope:prue --hours=number` for your project.
+ By default it is disabled. _Note that, if telescope is not installed in some of your project it will show an error - `There are no commands defined in the "telescope" namespace.` - which has no impact on the execution of the main program._

 Output
 ------